The ABCs of Summer Activities at Utah Ski Resorts

 YOGA

 • Solitude: Free yoga can be enjoyed on the Inn at Solitude lawn in the Mountain Village on Saturdays from 9-10AM.
-Classes are free and will run from June 21 through October 4.
+Classes are free and will run from June 20 through August 29, 2026.
 Bring your own mat.

 • Alta: Enjoy free yoga and the breathtaking backdrop of Mount Superior at Alta on the lawn of the Peruvian Lodge thanks to the Alta Community Enrichment organization.
 Classes take place each Monday at 5:30 PM.
 Participants should register and bring their own mat; this event is weather-dependent.
 Click here for info and registration.

-• Eagle Point: Yoga classes are offered in the serene setting of Eagle Point's Canyonside Lodge on Saturday mornings at 10AM.
+• Eagle Point: Yoga classes are offered in the serene setting of Eagle Point's Canyonside Lodge on most Saturday mornings at 10AM.

 ZIP LINES

-• Sundance: Soar above Sundance and take in the views of Mount Timpanogos at high speed with Sundance's unique ZipTour.
+• Sundance: Soar above Sundance and take in the views of Mount Timpanogos at high speed with Sundance's unique, multi-stage ZipTour.
 This memorable tour drops over 2,100 feet in elevation and features America's 3rd longest span of zip lines.
 Riders can control their speed, reaching a maximum of 65 miles per hour.
 Specialty tours are available for full moon evenings, Halloween and tours with lunch.

 • Park City Mountain: Park City Mountain features two exhilarating zip lines.
 The ZipRider, a traditional zipline with a harness, allows guests to race 110 feet above the trails at up to 45 mph.
 Suitable for smaller children, the Flying Eagle Zip Line is a seated zipline that whisks above the alpine slide.